Telesphore George Mpundu

-Telesphore George Mpundu (born 21 May 1947) is a Zambian Catholic prelate who served as the Coadjutor Archbishop of Lusaka, from 2004 until 28 October 2006.
-He then succeeded as Archbishop of Lusaka.
-He resigned on 30 January 2018.
+Telesphore George Mpundu (21 May 1947 – 15 May 2026) was a Zambian Catholic prelate who served as the Archbishop of Lusaka from 2006 to 2018.
+He also previously served as Coadjutor Archbishop from 2004 to 2006.

+In 2024, he was subsequently excommunicated after consecrating Anthony Ward of the Servants of the Holy Family as bishop without Vatican approval.

 Early life and education

-He was born on 21 May 1947 at Kopeka, Mpulungu District, in the Diocese of Mbala, in the Northern Province of Zambia.
+Mpundu was born on 21 May 1947 at Kopeka, Mpulungu District, in the Diocese of Mbala, in the Northern Province of Zambia.

 Priesthood

-He was ordained a priest on 17 December 1972.
-He served as priest of Mbala until1 7 March 1987.
+Mpundu was ordained a priest on 17 December 1972.
+He served as priest of Mbala until 17 March 1987.

-Episcopal career
+Episcopal service

+Diocese of Mbala

-Pope John Paul II appointed him as Bishop of Mbala, on 7 March 1987 and he was installed there on 21 June 1987.
-He was consecrated as bishop by Bishop Adolf Fürstenberg, Bishop Emeritus of Mbala, assisted by Elias White Mutale, Archbishop of Kasama and Adrian Mung'andu, Archbishop of Lusaka.
+Pope John Paul II appointed him as Bishop of Mbala on 7 March 1987, and he was installed there on 21 June 1987.
+He was consecrated as bishop by Bishop Johann Adolf von Fürstenberg, Bishop Emeritus of Mbala, assisted by Elias White Mutale, Archbishop of Kasama and Adrian Mung'andu, Archbishop of Lusaka.

+Archdiocese of Lusaka

 On 1 October 2004 Pope John Paul II again appointed him as Coadjutor Archbishop of Lusaka, Zambia.

 On the order of Pope Benedict XVI, Mpundu succeeded as the Archbishop of Lusaka, Zambia, on 28 October 2006, upon the retirement of his predecessor, Archbishop Medardo Joseph Mazombwe.
-On 30 January 2018 Archbishop Telesphore George Mpundu of Lusaka Archdiocese resigned.
+Mpundu resigned on 30 January 2018.

+Mpundu served for at last two consecutive terms as the president of the Zambia Conference of Catholic Bishops (ZCCB).

+Excommunication, death, and funeral

-In 2024, he consecrated a bishop Fr.
-Anthony Ward, the founder of the Servants of the Holy Family, an independent traditionalist order not in communion with the Holy See, incurring the canonical penalty of Latae sententiae excommunication.
+In 2024, Mpundu consecrated Anthony Ward, the founder of the Servants of the Holy Family, as a bishop.
+This action took place without approval of the Holy See, which led him to incur the canonical penalty of excommunication latae sententiae.

-Other responsibilities

-Archbishop Telesphore George Mpundu served for at last two consecutive terms as the president of the Zambia Conference of Catholic Bishops (ZCCB).
+Mpundu died on 15 May 2026, at the age of 78, while receiving treatment at Maina Soko Medical Centre in Lusaka.

+The official funeral Mass was held on 21 May 2026, at the Cathedral of the Child Jesus in Lusaka.
+It was broadcast live across various digital media channels.
+President Hakainde Hichilema attended the Mass to pay his respects.
+The main celebrant, Archbishop of Lusaka Alick Banda, highly praised Mpundu’s legacy.
+He described him as a "voice for the voiceless" who spoke boldly against corruption, bad governance, and dictatorial tendencies, even when it made those in power uncomfortable.
+His canonical penalty of excommunication was not mentioned.
+Following the Mass, Mpundu was laid to rest in a private burial ceremony at the cathedral, attended by close family members and the clergy.